Fun Thanksgiving Art Projects

 This year my daughter is at the age where art projects are a huge hit with her.
 So I decided to share with you all the projects we did for Thanksgiving this year and how you can do them as well for your children.

-Pretty basic I used white card stock paper, acrylic paints and a paint brush.
+This picture is one of my favorites.
+It is pretty basic, I used white card stock paper, acrylic paints and a paint brush.

 First up we did a tree painting using her hand and finger prints.